decretist/Dissertation/Chapter2/presentation.md

 in the section on the collection and selection of canons.)**

-Finally, there are the *dicta post canones*, usually abbreviated d.p.c., and literally meaning "something said after the canon".
+Finally, there are the *dicta post canones*, usually abbreviated d.p.c. and literally meaning "something said after the canons."
 The *dicta post* are statements that Gratian made on his own authority as a jurist, carry the thread of his argument, and do his interpretive work.
 The *dicta* are texts that Gratian (whether we think of him